Skip to main content

 What are Confluence whiteboards?

 Confluence whiteboards give you more flexibility over how you collaborate and capture thoughts than traditional Confluence pages.
-You can drag sticky notes to your whiteboard to instantly add a thought, or even connect two ideas with a connecting line.
+You can add sticky notes, images, and diagrams, and then connect your ideas with lines and shapes to create visual workflows.

 Want to understand the differences between Confluence and Jira?
 Check out our guide Jira vs Confluence to discover which platform best suits you.